 Skip to main content

-We have a curated slate of acclaimed Asian American movies, documentaries, short films and shows for you on the go.
+We have a curated slate of acclaimed diasporic Asian movies, documentaries, short films and shows for you on the go.
 You don’t need a television.
 We are available on the web and via both Android and IOS devices that you can enjoy anywhere in the world.

 "Comisery" is the first feature film produced and released during the 2020 COVID lock down.
 “Comisery” is co-directed and co-written by two proverbial mad geniuses.
 One is out gay Asian director Quentin Lee (“White Frog,” “Shopping For Fangs”).
 The other is writer Adisakdi Tantimedh, author of the Ravi P.I. series and Bleeding Cool website columnist.
 The film's odd title comes from a joke Lee and Tantimedh had regarding Asian-Americans being miserable together.
 To bring the series to life, half a dozen Asian-American comedians were brought in.
 The main cast consists of Amy Hill, Bee Vang, Harrison Xu, Jennifer Field, Sheetal Sheth, and Nat Ho.